Surrey Bees | Beekeeper Training in Surrey

 What do we do?
 Well, what we are very good at, is teaching the basics of bee keeping.

-To date we have successfully qualified more than 150 new beekeepers, all have successfully completed their basic training and are now part of our Surrey Bees beekeeping group.
-This year alone, all 17 candidates not only passed but all gained Credits in their BBKA Basic Assessment.
-(Credit=over 75% pass mark)
+To date we have successfully trained more than 250 new beekeepers, some have gone on to complete their BBKA Basic Certificate in Apiculture and are now part of our Surrey Bees beekeeping group.
+In 2017, all 17 candidates not only passed but all gained Credits in their Basic Assessment.
+(Credit=over 75% pass mark).
+This year we trained the UK’s Youngest Beekeeper ever, aged just 5!
+He qualified in passing his BBKA Junior Certificate in Apiculture in May. (see our blog).

 SBT provide beekeeping courses for of all levels of experience from beginner, to the more advanced bee microscopy, for experienced beekeepers who want to advance their knowledge.